nmshd/documentation/_docs_integrate/exchange-files-by-using-attributes.md

 ## Create IdentityFileReference

 Create the [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) that has [IdentityFileReference]({% link _docs_integrate/attribute-values.md %}#identityfilereference) as its `value.@type` by proceeding as described in the documentation on [creating an IdentityAttribute for yourself]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-an-identityattribute-for-yourself).
+Provide the value of the `truncatedReference` property of the [uploaded File](#upload-a-file) as the `value` of the IdentityFileReference.

-Other than with Connector Integrators, this IdentityAttribute is automatically created when an App user [uploads a File](#upload-a-file) so that it is directly available for sharing.
+Other than with Connector Integrators, this IdentityAttribute is automatically created when an App user [uploads a File](#upload-a-file).
+For this reason, it is directly available to the App user for sharing.
 {: .notice--info}

 ## Share IdentityFileReference